Om-Bacchuwar99/Mastering_R_30/Day 12/Readme.md

    A parameter often set to `FALSE` to prevent character strings from being automatically converted into categorical factor variables (especially important in older R versions).

 4. **str() Function**
-   A very useful function that displays the internal structure of the data frame — showing column names, data types, and the first few values of each column.
+   A very useful function that displays the internal structure of the data frame.